 |photo courtesy of wn.com|

 Time is progressing rapidly towards midnight but to the four guys over two rounds of SanMig Lites, time, like previous nights of their lives, lingers forever.
 Today is Friday, and as usual, the night clubs at Torres Street is alive with colored lights and throbbing music.
-The four guys sit on the small square table over the edge of “kasagingan” coffee shop, drinking their cold beers without saying a word.
+The four guys sit around the small square table over the edge of “kasagingan” coffee shop, drinking their cold beers without saying a word.
 This coffee shop, with its low green and blue luminous lights has been their “balwarte” for several years now.
 The guys all work as call-center agents at Cyber Traffic.

 Padi, the oldest of the four feels tired and worn out.
 At 45, he feels he’s already more than half spent.
 Several white hair strands show up on the side of his head.
 His nursing degree failed him.
 Four years ago, the PRC officially shut down most of the nursing schools in the country because of the declining demand of Filipino nurses abroad.
 All the promises of the unknown is now gone.
 The routine of Cyber Traffic and the weekends at this coffee shop are all that’s left for him.